CodeKakarotto/enhancedCat/README.md

 For this project, I used AI to help understand Linux commands, plan the functionality of my fancy command, identify possible test cases, and find edge cases that could cause errors.

-AI helped explain how the cat and wc commands work and suggested tests such as running the program with a valid file, an empty file, a missing filename, and a file that does not exist.
+AI helped explain how the cat and wc commands work and recommended tests such as running the program with a valid file, an empty file, a missing filename, and a file that does not exist.

-I independently wrote the Node.js implementation, tested the program, reviewed the results, and made decisions about how to keep the command simple while meeting the assignment requirements.
+I wrote the Node.js implementation, tested the program, reviewed the results, and made decisions about how to keep the command simple while meeting the assignment requirements.